fear-me-laws-of-syntax/visualization/02_activities/assignments/assignment_3.md

   > How did you choose which features of your chosen dataset to include or exclude from your visualization?

+Visualization 1:

 - Including the most frequent name for each individual year would have been overwhelming, so I chose to group them into decades instead.
 - The most frequently noted name for the decade before 1920s was "M", so I decided to exlude this 1st dataset's decade from my visualization since it appears not to be a full name.

+Visualization 2:

+- Includes all years between 1913 to 2023, with the most popular name given in each year.

 > What ‘underwater labour’ contributed to your final data visualization product?

 - This assignment is intentionally open-ended - you are free to create static or dynamic data visualizations, maps, or whatever form of data visualization you think best communicates your information to your audience of choice!
 - Total word count should not exceed **(as a maximum) 1000 words**